Main routes to Salto del Nervión and its overlooks

 Route from Delika (starting from the bottom)

 The route from Delika is a more challenging but very scenic option.
-This trail allows you to view the Salto del Nervión from the base of the canyon, looking up from below.
-It is a longer route with a steeper elevation gain, so it requires a higher level of physical fitness.
-The trail begins in Delika and climbs gradually until it reaches the area around the Salto del Nervión.
-Along the way, you’ll enjoy views that are quite different from those at the higher lookouts.
-It’s an interesting route for those seeking a unique experience.
+It’s a roughly 5-kilometer hike (2 hours) that allows you to see the Salto del Nervión from the bottom of the canyon.
+It offers a completely different perspective.
+This route is longer and involves a steeper elevation gain, so it requires a higher level of physical fitness.
+The trail begins in Delika and leads to the waterfall area.
+Along the way, you’ll enjoy views that are quite different from those at the upper lookouts.
+It’s an interesting route for those seeking an alternative experience.
+We recommend reading about the Delika Green Trail on TurismoVasco.

 Route from Untzaga (alternative)

-This is the least well-known route, but also one of the most beautiful.
-That said, it’s longer and more challenging.
+This is the least-known route, but also one of the most beautiful.
+That said, it’s longer (12 kilometers) and more challenging.
 It’s a very interesting alternative if you want to explore the area from a different perspective.
-After all, this route allows you to see the Salto del Nervión up close, whereas the conventional route only lets you view the waterfall from the overlook.
+It’s important to remember that this route allows you to see the Salto del Nervión head-on (from the Nerea viewpoint), whereas the conventional route only lets you see the waterfall from the side, from the viewpoint.
+The route starts in the village of Untza; if you’re interested in this option, we recommend reading the TurismoVasco article on the route to the Salto del Nervión from Untza.

-The choice of route depends on the type of hike you want to take.
-If you’re looking for something easy and accessible, the best option is the route starting from Monte Santiago.
-If you prefer a more comprehensive experience, you can choose Untzaga, and if you want a different route, Delika.
-In any case, it’s important to consider the trail conditions and weather before setting out.
+The choice of route depends on the type of visit you’d like to take.
+If you’re looking for something simple and accessible, the best option is the route starting from Mount Santiago.
+If you prefer a more comprehensive experience, you can choose Untzaga, and if you’d like a different route, Delika.
+In any case, it’s important to consider the terrain and weather conditions before setting out.
+As you can see, choosing the right route for your needs is essential.
+If you’re traveling in a group, don’t hesitate to request a quote; we’d be delighted to show you our region via the route that best suits your needs.

 A hassle-free option